Sjors/nado-book/taproot/activation.md

 The switch from BIP 9 to BIP 8 wasn’t very controversial, as long as it stuck to the more conservative `LOT=false` incarnation.
 But it’s not a no-brainer, because there’s always a risk when making _any_ change, especially to something as critical as the code that decides which rules apply to blocks.
 So it still raised the question: Is a switch to BIP 8 with `LOT=false` worth it?

 It might be worth it to remain compatible with software from an independent group that insists on `LOT=true` (compatibility shouldn’t be construed as endorsement).
 But this debate was never settled.^[There was pull request that implemented a transition from BIP 9 to BIP 8 in Bitcoin Core.
 This is a generic transition and not Taproot specific.
 However, it contained `LOT=true` code, which added complexity and triggered objections.
-A pure `LOT=false` version might have made it through review.
-See <https://github.com/bitcoin/bitcoin/pull/19573>]
+A pure `LOT=false` version might have made it through review. <https://github.com/bitcoin/bitcoin/pull/19573>]

 The real controversy revolved around `LOT=true`.